All Episodes

 We give positive rewards or negative rewards based off of the type of behavior that we want the AI to have or not have.

-And then we have it train on predicting what the next word should be in a sentence from a book that it's training on, et cetera.
+And we give it examples and then we have it train on predicting what the next word should be in a sentence from a book that it's training on, et cetera.

-That's why you see AI labs need so much written information to train on, because that's the thing that leads it to then being able to use language so adeptly and kind of have knowledge in the same way that a human does.
+That's why you see AI labs need so much written information to train on, because that's the thing that leads it to then be able to use language so adeptly and kind of have knowledge in the same way that a human does.

 That happens because these systems, as you said, they grow.

-They are sort of a black box.
+They are somewhat of a black box.

 We do not know exactly how they work.